-The nominees for director who received the most votes cast by the holders of the Shares entitled to vote at the Meeting and present in person or by proxy (also known as "plurality" of the votes cast) will be elected.
+The nominees for director who received the most votes cast by the holders of the Shares entitled to vote at the Meeting and virtually present or by proxy (also known as "plurality" of the votes cast) will be elected.

 The Board recommends a vote "FOR" the election of such nominees.